Owner & CEO of Eagle Eye Roofing

 Keep in mind these small issues will most definitely develop into bigger problems down the road if left unchecked.
 As soon as you patch up the issue, make sure to contact a professional roofer right away.
 Whether your leak is from extensive storm damage or just wear and tear from over the years, give Eagle Eye a call.
 We can help determine whether you’ll be able to make an insurance claim, repair the damage to your roof, or replace the roof altogether.

-In the meantime, if you’re in a pinch, here are 4 temporary fixes for a leaking roof you can try.
+In the meantime, if you’re in a pinch, here are 4 temporary fixes for a leaky roof you can try.